 The deals won’t usually come knocking, and you’ll need to do a good deal of searching on your own to find the right flip.
 There’s a lot of information available online.
 You’ll want to search the MLS for foreclosure listings, bankruptcy listings, and as-is sales (generally you’ll need to partner with an agent for complete MLS data).

 You’ll also want to comb through other online real estate sites like Zillow and Trulia.
-It’s not just obviously distressed properties or homeowners in financial trouble that you’re after, although those can be helpful.
+It’s not just properties that need updates or homeowners in financial trouble that you’re after, although those can be helpful.
 Sellers with homes that have been on the market for a while or with listings that have expired may be ready to make a deal.

 Hitting the streets to find properties that look derelict or otherwise unloved can pay off.
 Once you have your addresses, you can search public records at your local courthouse or online to get more information.
 This might be where you call on your network.
 Do friends, neighbors, or real estate agents know the story behind this house?
 You might also search local newspapers for notice of trustee sales or sheriff sales to get leads.